 The dates are yellow to orange, measuring 2 cm in length and 1 cm in width.
 The fruit pulp is edible but very sparse.
 Therefore, it is mainly used for landscaping purposes.

 The botanical name of the Senegal date palm is Phoenix reclinata.
 This date palm has a slender brown trunk; this trunk is topped with stiff-leaf fronds on either side of a central midrib.

 The Senegal date palm can reach about 12 – 20 feet.
 This palm is used for landscaping purposes.
-The flower stalks are long and slender, and the trunk of the tree gracefully curves towards the ground, bowed down by the weight of the feathery fronds.
+The flower stalks are long and slender, and the tree trunk gracefully curves towards the ground, bowed down by the weight of the feathery fronds.

 © 2012 Nithya Venkat